cabforum/smime/SBR.md

 *  Accent characters MAY be represented by their ASCII equivalent.
 For example é, à, í, ñ, or ç MAY be represented by e, a, i, n, or c, respectively.
 *  Umlaut-accented characters such as ä, ö, ü MAY be represented by either ae, oe, ue or a, o, u, respectively.

-The CA MAY include a ASCII character name that is not a direct Conversion of the Applicant's registered name provided that it is verified in a Reliable Data Source or suitable Attestation.
+The CA MAY include an ASCII character name that is not a direct Conversion of the Applicant's registered name provided that it is verified in a Reliable Data Source or suitable Attestation.

 #### 3.1.4.2 Geographic names